vitorgalvao/alfred-workflows/WatchList/README.md

 If the `top_on_play` Workflow Environment Variable is `true`, the item will be moved to the top of the list before beginning playback.

 [mpv](http://mpv.io/), [IINA](https://lhc70000.github.io/iina/), and [VLC](http://www.videolan.org/vlc/index.html) are directly supported.
 If playback exits with a non-zero code, the item will not be marked as played (hence not trashed).
 Take advantage of that!
+Disable the behaviour by setting the `trash_on_watched` Workflow Environment Variable to `false`.

 `wlu` is the watched list.
 Its size is controlled by the `maximum_watched` Workflow Environment Variable.
 Actioning an item will mark it unwatched and try to recover it from the Trash.
 If the item has an origin URL (shown in the subtitle):